petergeoghegan/amcheck/README.md

 happen to have the same absolute ordering regardless of the behavioral inconsistency.

+* Structural inconsistencies between indexes and the heap relations that are indexed (when `heapallindexed` verification is performed).

+There is no cross-checking of indexes against their heap relation during normal operation.
+Symptoms of heap corruption can be very subtle.

-* Corruption caused by hypothetical undiscovered bugs in the underlying PostgreSQL access method code or sort code.
+* Corruption caused by hypothetical undiscovered bugs in the underlying PostgreSQL access method code, sort code, or transaction management code.

 Automatic verification of the structural integrity of indexes plays a role in the general testing of new or proposed PostgreSQL features that could plausibly allow a logical inconsistency to be introduced.
+Verification of table structure and associated visibility and transaction status information plays a similar role.
 One obvious testing strategy is to call `amcheck` functions continuously when running the standard regression tests.

 * Filesystem or storage subsystem faults where checksums happen to simply not be enabled.